codeethiopia/project-ET/README.md

 # project-ET
-project-ET is a community collaboration to develop coding/programming teaching course materials in Amharic for kids (ages 7-14)
+project-ET is a community collaboration to develop coding/programming localization in Amharic